The Carthaginian Navy: Foundation of a Maritime Empire

 The Quinquereme: Workhorse of the Carthaginian Fleet

 By the First Punic War, the standard Carthaginian capital ship was the quinquereme—a galley with five rows of oars per side, typically manned by around 300 rowers.
 Carthaginians had mastered the design, building lighter and faster versions than their Hellenistic rivals.
-The quinquereme’s combination of speed, ramming capability, and deck space for marines gave Carthaginian admirals tactical flexibility.
+The quinquereme's combination of speed, ramming capability, and deck space for marines gave Carthaginian admirals tactical flexibility.
 They could choose to ram an enemy, shower it with missiles, or board with heavy infantry.
-This versatility underpinned Carthage’s early successes.
+This versatility underpinned Carthage's early successes at sea.

 Boarding Tactics and the Corvus: A Double-Edged Sword